Battle of Ciudad Juárez (1919): Battle

 Erwin's forces included two battalions of the African American 24th Infantry, the 82nd Field Artillery, and the 2nd Cavalry Brigade, composed of the 5th Cavalry Regiment and the 7th Cavalry Regiment.
 Heavy skirmishing ensued and the Carrancistas returned to their fort so that only the Americans and the Villistas would be engaged.
 The 24th Infantry crossed the Santa Fe Bridge and advanced through the center of Ciudad Juarez, with the 1st Battalion, 82nd Field Artillery, supporting from downtown El Paso.
 The 5th Cavalry and the 7th Cavalry crossed the Rio Grande downstream in an attempt to catch the Villistas in a pincer movement.
 At 12:30 am, on June 16, the artillery opened fire from El Paso at the Villista-held Juarez Racetrack and continued pounding it effectively until 1:00 am, when the order to cease fire was given.
 By the time the bombardment was over, 1st Battalion had fired a total of 64 shrapnel rounds from two batteries.
 3rd Battalion, 82nd Field Artillery, was in position and ready to fire but never got a chance to engage.
 The Americans reached Palazio Commercio in Juarez at about 4:00 am.
 The Villistas were retreating so the cavalry, under Col. Selah "Tommy" Tompkins, and the 2nd Battalion of 82nd Field Artillery pursued the rebels to the south.
 At about 7:00 am, six miles southeast of Juarez, the Americans encountered a large force of Villistas, divided into three sections.
 The cavalry charged immediately.
 The attached artillery unlimbered its guns and fired at 4,000 yards from the Villistas' position.
 The first salvo was a direct hit, shrapnel rounds wiped out one of the sections completely and forced the other two units to "scatter in different directions."
 This encounter was over by 9:00 am but later that day, as the Americans continued their pursuit, Battery D, 2nd Battalion, bombarded an adobe shack and afterwards found the bodies of about 25 dead and wounded Villistas.

 Aftermath

 When the pursuit was finally discontinued, Col. Tompkins headed back north to the Rio Grande, collecting 50 saddles, 300 horses and mules and over 100 rifles that were left behind by the Villistas.
 Many of the guns were of German manufacture, so they were taken as souvenirs by the soldiers.
 Including Pvt.
 Sam Tusco and the men wounded before the intervention, two American soldiers were killed and ten were wounded during the fighting.
 The Carrancistas' casualties are unknown and the Americans reported that they killed or wounded at least 100 Villistas, including Gen. Lopez.
-There was likely a lot more casualties than what was reported, though.
+There are likely to have been a lot more casualties then were reported.
 Villa said the following in an interview with the El Paso Morning Times, on June 19, 1919: